 Choose a suite for spacious living areas or book a room with access to the Regency Club, which includes daily breakfast and evening hors d’oeuvres.
 Globalist World of Hyatt members get free access to the Regency Club lounge here and tend to get decent upgrades at this hotel too.
 Reports suggest free upgrades to executive suites for World of Hyatt Globalist members.

-The Regency Club breakfast is very good here and the evening offering at happy hour includes cold cuts, veggies, breads, smoked salmon, cheeses and a hot dish like Mexican styled meat.
+The Regency Club breakfast is very good here, and the evening offering at happy hour includes cold cuts, veggies, bread, smoked salmon, cheeses, and a hot dish like Mexican-styled meat.
 The staff in this Regency Club lounge are also exceptionally good.
 Alcoholic drinks can be purchased for a small fee.

 4. JW Marriott at Cherry Creek

-Breakfast is a treat with pastries, bread, eggs, 2 cold meat options, juices, bagels, tea, etc. After breakfast, which is served 6am-10am, there are free drinks and snacks throughout the day and in the evening, happy hour is served from 5.30pm-10pm.
+Breakfast is a treat with pastries, bread, eggs, 2 cold meat options, juices, bagels, tea, etc. After breakfast, there are free drinks and snacks throughout the day, and in the evening, happy hour is served.